 We should have adequate funds for our long-running plan to make improvements to many of our French drains.
 As many of you know, that plan has been slated for years, but the engineering firm in charge has kept putting it on the back burner.
 So we are working with the county to get a new firm that can take over.
 Since all the planning/testing has been done, we hope a new firm can hit the ground running and still get the project done this year.

 The plan, basically, is to add extensions to a number of our drains, most of them along Red Fox, which have had the biggest problems in absorbing runoff in storm situations.
 The project has been estimated to cost $75K to $90K in the past.
+On the top right of our "reports and documents' page, we have posted a link to the pdf copy of the engineering report that shows what the expansions look like and where the work will be done.

 As most of you know, when we get storms, that water runs from south to the northeast in our subdivision.
 The drain expansion project is part of the effort to deal with that runoff and protect our streets.
 Unfortunately, a lot of that water has ended up on the north end of Cougar, where some homeowners have seen their yards, garages and so on flooded.